Our Flag Means Death: Development

 Creator and showrunner David Jenkins was inspired to write the show after learning about Stede Bonnet from his wife and subsequently reading his Wikipedia article.
 He was particularly interested in filling in the blanks of Bonnet's life, trying to find his motivations for abandoning his family as well as understanding why Blackbeard took him under his wing.
-From the outset he envisioned the show as centring on a romantic relationship between Bonnet and Blackbeard, and pitched it as such.
+From the outset he envisioned the show as centering on a romantic relationship between Bonnet and Blackbeard, and pitched it as such.

 Taika Waititi, who shares a manager with Jenkins, became involved after Jenkins told him the story of Stede Bonnet and asked if he wanted to be involved.
 Waititi was attracted to the project because of what he believed to be Jenkins' original approach to pirates.
-In subsequent discussions they agreed that a romance between Bonnet and Teach was "the reason to do the show".
+In subsequent discussions, they agreed that a romance between Bonnet and Teach was "the reason to do the show".
 Garrett Basch later joined the project as executive producer after reading the script for the pilot episode.

 The show was given a straight to series order by HBO Max in September 2020 with Jenkins, Basch and Halstead as executive producers, and Waititi as both an executive producer and director of the first episode.
 On June 1, 2022, the series was renewed for a second season.
+The second season's budget was reduced by 40% due to companywide cutbacks at Warner Bros.
+Discovery.